 Potentially yes.
 We can inject either a moderate volume (20-40mls) or a high volume (over 40mls).
 Often, high volumes rupture the capsule of the shoulder joint.

-We think shoulder hydrodistension with moderate volume stretches the capsule and is better than very high volumes that rupture the capsule.
-One study found that stretching the capsule is much better for pain and function than rupturing the capsule.
+We think shoulder hydrodistension with moderate volume stretches the capsule better than very high volumes that rupture it.
+One study found that stretching the capsule is much better for pain and function than rupturing it.

-Is a frozen shoulder injection more effective if done early?
+Is a frozen shoulder steroid injection more effective if done early?

 Yes, we think so.
 One study found that an injection done in the early stages significantly reduced the time until complete resolution compared to the latter.